hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache_access_policy.html.markdown

 * `name` - (Required) The name of the Redis Cache Access Policy.

 * `redis_cache_id` - (Required) The ID of the Redis Cache.
 Changing this forces a new Redis to be created.

+* `permissions` - (Required) Permissions that are going to be assigned to this Redis Cache Access Policy.

 ## Attributes Reference